For this church:

 The new church was consecrated on 24 November 1897 by the Bishop of Southwell.

 In 1904 the Rev. A.G.
-Henley of St Mark’s was drowned whilst on holiday in Devon.
+Henley of St Mark’s drowned whilst on holiday in Devon.
 His successor, the Rev. H.L.
-Day built Henley Hall in 1909 in memory of his predecessor.
+Day built Henley Memorial Hall in memory of his predecessor.
+The hall was designed by the architect of the church, Temple Moore, and cost £1,700.

-Between 1911 and 1915 Hoskyns visited the church and gathered information on the church at this time.
-He reported that the net annual value of the benefice was £285 and the population in 1911 was 8,421 compared to 5,843 in 1901.
+Between 1911 and 1915 Edwyn Hoskyns, Bishop of Southwell, undertook a visitation of all the parishes in Nottinghamshire and Derbyshire.
+His report on St Mark's recorded that the net annual value of the benefice was £285 and the population in 1911 was 8,421 compared to 5,843 in 1901.
 The church accommodation was 550 and there was no day school but there were 680 attending the Sunday School.
 In the year ending 30 September 1912 there were 50 confirmations and 154 baptisms.

 In 1922 the Rev. C. Leeper bought a site for a new vicarage and assembled funds for its building.
-The actual building was built in the time of the Rev. S.H.
+However, the vicarage did not get built until the time of the Rev. S.H.
 Hutchinson who succeeded him in 1931.

 In 1949 the Rev. M.D.S.
 Peck became vicar and instituted mass on Sundays which became the main service of the week.